DrewChambs/etch-a-sketch/README.md

 # Etch-a-sketch Application - The Odin Project Application
-Part of a series of appplications, and various web projects, from The Odin Project.
+Part of a series of applications, and various web projects, from The Odin Project.

 # Table of contents